Modification Date: 2016-09-11 11:28:55

 The recipe is GA6-C. These are from the same firing (slower cooling is needed to develop the rutile effect).

 GA6-C (left) and GA6-E (right) at cone 6 oxidation.
-The E version adds 4% spodumene onto the 4% rutile in the C (the base is 80% Ravenscrag Slip and 20% frit 3134).
-This glaze requires slower cooling.
+The E version adds 4% spodumene onto the 4% rutile in the C (the base is 80% Alberta Slip and 20% frit 3134).
+The spodumene eliminate the overly whitish areas that can appear.
+This glaze requires the "Slow Cool (Reactive Glazes)" firing schedule.
 It looks the best on dark bodies.

 And it contains no cobalt!
 Fairly close in appearance to the classic cone 6 floating blue recipe used across North America, this is a variation of the Alberta Slip Rutile Blue glaze (except this adds 1% tin oxide, 1% black copper oxide and 2% ceramic rutile, it is GA6-C1).
 Because of the melt fluidity, it thins on the edges of contours and breaks to the color of the underlying body.
 It looks best on dark bodies, but if thick it is OK on light ones also.